dolar-ken/netflix-data-analysis-dashboard/README.md

 #### Rating Analysis
 Most frequently assigned content ratings

-the query can be accessed here
+the query can be accessed here <a